asarj/CSResumeGenerator/README.md

 # ResumeGenerator
 A Python script to generate a beautiful CS resume in the style of [Ajay Sarjoo](https://www.ajaysarjoo.com/cv)

 This program requires that you supply a `.txt` file containing your resume information.
-This will need to be formatted in a specific way, as specified in the [Text File Specs](#text-file-specification)
+This will need to be formatted in a **very** specific way, as specified in the [Text File Specs](#text-file-specification)
 You should also have basic knowledge of LaTeX syntax before using this program

+## Dependencies
+- Python 3+
+- LuaLaTeX (though if you have TeX Live installed, you won't need to reinstall this)

 ## Text File Specification
 The text file you supply to the program requires 6 parts.